Skip to content

 Resiliency and Availability#

 This configuration of Posit Package Manager has been deployed on the Posit Public Package Manager service.
 As a publicly available service, the architecture is tested by the R and Python communities that use it.
-Package Manager is used by many more users than any private Posit Package Manager instance, the current uptime for the Posit Public Package Manager service can be found on the status page.
+Public Package Manager is used by many more users than any private Posit Package Manager instance.
+The current uptime for the Posit Public Package Manager service can be found on the status page.